 How to Increase Estrogen Naturally

-One of the fabulous benefits of the ketogenic diet menopause connection is that it helps to increase and maintain estrogen levels naturally.
+One of the fabulous benefits of the ketogenic diet-menopause connection is that it helps to increase and maintain estrogen levels, naturally.

 Eat More of These Foods

-Fish that are oily or fatty are rich in omega-3 fatty acids.
+Fish that are oily or fatty are naturally rich in omega-3 fatty acids.
 Omega-3s are very helpful in reducing inflammation, which is common when the body experiences a hormonal imbalance.

-Fatty fish include salmon, tuna, and mackerel.
+Fatty fish include salmon, tuna, sardines and mackerel.
 Omega-3 fatty acids are also considered helpful in reducing mood swings.

-Women with Menopause have been known to have iron deficiencies and develop anemia.
+Women with menopause have been known to have iron deficiencies and develop anemia.
 Iron supplements are available, but it’s also very easy to over-consume iron.

 The best way to have an iron-rich diet is simply to eat iron-rich foods.
 The keto diet is chock full of these and include: